The Perfect Paris in 4 Days Itinerary for First Timers

 Either before you enter the Louvre or when you come out, check out the Arc de Triomphe du Carrousel.
 This isn’t the famous arch of Paris (we’ll come to that one later!) but it’s equally splendid, despite being half its size.

 In honor of Napoleon’s victories, the construction of Arc de Triomphe du Carrousel began promptly in 1806.
 Commemorative military reliefs are carved into the rose-pink hue of the marble.
-At the top of the monument, you will see a sculpture of Peace charging her triumphal chariot.

-Brunch at Marcel 3
+Brunch at Marcelle

 Jardin du Palais-Royal

 You can walk off your lunch by taking a 10-minute stroll to the Jardin du Palais-Royal.
 These manicured gardens take you to the Palais-Royal itself.
-This resplendent complex is a former royal residential but nowadays it’s used by the Ministry of Culture, the Conseil d’État, and the Constitutional Council.

 The patio outside the palace features the iconic black and white striped columns that were designed by the French artist Daniel Buren.
 When these were installed during the mid-80s, there was outrage that they were not appropriate for the historic palace, although the controversy soon blew over.

-Palais-Royal is undoubtedly one of the most instagrammable places in Paris so don’t forget your camera at home!
+Palais-Royal is undoubtedly one of the most Instagrammable places in Paris so don’t forget your camera at home!

 Jardin des Tuileries

 From the Palais-Royal you can take a 10-minute walk to the Jardin des Tuileries.
-These gorgeous gardens were commissioned by the queen consort Catherine de Medici in 1564.
+These gorgeous gardens were commissioned by the Queen Consort Catherine de Medici in 1564.

 Originally a private garden, they were the setting for many royal events and exclusive banquets.
 Since 1667, following the French Revolution, the gardens have been the domain of the public.

+If you want to see Monet’s celebrated water lilies then pop into the Musée de l’Orangerie.
 As with the Louvre, it’s closed on Tuesdays but if you happen to be there on the first Sunday of the month, admission is free!

 Place de la Concorde marks the end of Jardin des Tuileries on the western side, from where you can start your walk along the iconic Champs-Elysées.
 With a total length of 1.9 kilometers (1.2 miles), the avenue is one of the most luxurious commercial streets in the world!